 How do I purchase a Pine County highway map?

-Note: These maps can be purchased in person with a personal check or cash at the Pine County Public Works Building or at the Courthouse in Pine City.
+Maps can be picked up in person at the Pine County Public Works Building or at the Courthouse in Pine City.

 What should I do when there is a sign missing/down or there is a dead animal on the road?